 "Ever" refers to one or more times any time in the past, regardless of recency.
+"Doctor" is a licensed M.D. or O.D.

 The distinction here is whether a doctor has ever told them.
 The respondent's own personal opinion is not to be coded in this question.